hcheung01/Bandersnatch-game/README.md

 * create an api that can handle routes
 * HTTP and methods
 * rendering to a template
-* responsive basic front end UI with Javascript/jQuery
+* responsive basic front end UI with HTML/CSS/Pug template and Javascript/jQuery

 ## How does it work?
 To run the app: